-The SNMP proxy agent is a tool designed to collect the MIB objects from a number of DSAs and combine them to present a single MIB object to an SNMP management console.
-This has the effect of having a distributed DSA environment appear to be a single DSA to the SNMP manager.
+The SNMP Proxy Agent collects MIB (management information base) objects from multiple DSAs and presents them as a single MIB object to an SNMP management console.
+This allows a distributed DSA environment to appear as a single DSA to the SNMP manager.